 - 360 guard protection

-- Reflective heating foot bed
+- Reflective heating footbed

 Korkers have a really good range and are known for making a great pair of boots.
-The Vortex has two interchangeable soles with one having carbide studs for excellent ice traction.
+The Vortex has two interchangeable soles, with one having carbide studs for excellent ice traction.
 This is a pretty unique and ingenious feature, allowing you to use the boots on the ice as well as off for other adventures.

-The boot is 100% waterproof and are guaranteed to keep your feet dry, and features 1200 grams of insulation for great cold weather foot protection, along with an aerogel frost barrier footbed for extra insulations when the bottom of your foot meets the sole, which is the one area that many boots struggle in keeping body heat in.
+The boot is 100% waterproof and is guaranteed to keep your feet dry, and features 1200 grams of insulation for great cold weather foot protection, along with an aerogel frost barrier footbed for extra insulations when the bottom of your foot meets the sole, which is the one area that many boots struggle in keeping body heat in.

 The Polar Vortex features the BOA M4 fit system for effortless fitting and removal as well as a tight fit.

 - 1200 grams of insulation and aerogel footbeds

 What to Look for in Ice Fishing Boots